-I also work for Cloud Four, making mobile-friendly websites and apps.
-I helped create Peekaboo Barn, Peekaboo Wild, Big Fat Lies, Life in Short, Cocktail Compass, Nick Jr.’s A-Z With Moose and Zee, Quibble, Savage Love, and a bunch of other apps.
+In a previous tech-career life, I helped create Peekaboo Barn, Peekaboo Wild, Big Fat Lies, Life in Short, Cocktail Compass, Nick Jr.’s A-Z With Moose and Zee, Quibble, Savage Love, and a bunch of other apps and mobile websites.

 “Chris Higgins is one of the smartest people I know, so it’s no surprise that he’s written such a smart, practical, and comprehensive gem on professional blogging.
 If you’re thinking of finally getting serious about writing online—or are just curious about what pro blogging entails—buy this book.
 Higgins translates his wide-ranging career into unique insights on the business of wordsmithing today that you won’t find anywhere else.
 Even if you consider yourself more of an ink-and-paper writer, The Blogger Abides will pay for itself many times over.”